Recipes

 Add a diced large onion, 2 cloves diced garlic and a similar amount of diced ginger.
 Season with salt, pepper, ground caramom and basil.

-Once the onions have cooked, add in a coarsely sliced leek, 2 large diced tomatos and a diced zucchini.
+Once the onions have cooked, add in a coarsely sliced leek, 2 large diced tomatoes and a diced zucchini.
 Continue cooking until the veges are tender, adding water if the meal dries out too much.

 Braised Sichaun Eggplant